JonasDiesel/JonasDiesel/README.md

 - 👋 Hi, I’m Jonas Diesel.
-- 👀 I’m interested in learning everything about programing.
+- 👀 I’m interested in learning everything about coding.
 - 🌱 I’m currently learning the basics.
 - 💞️ I’m looking to collaborate on simple projects for very begginers.
 - 📫 How to reach me: @jonasdiesel on instagram